DIGITNAUT - Tech News, Reviews & Simple Guides 2026

 Feature Kogan Q98G Hisense U7 Series TCL C-Series

-Price (65") ~$750 AUD ~$1,300 AUD ~$1,100 AUD
+Price (65-Inch) ~$750 AUD ~$1,300 AUD ~$1,100 AUD

-Refresh Rate 144Hz 144Hz 144Hz
+Refresh Rate 144Hz VRR 144Hz VRR 144Hz VRR

-Local Support Online Only Excellent Good
+Warranty / Support Online Only (Slow) Excellent In-Store Good In-Store

 8. Final Verdict: To Buy or Not to Buy?

-✅ You should buy a Kogan TV if:
+You should buy a Kogan TV if:

-❌ You should skip Kogan if:
+You should skip Kogan if:

 Gnaneshwar Gaddam is an Electrical Engineer and founder of TechRytr.in with 15+ years of experience.
 Since 2010, he has provided verified, hardware-level technical guides and human-centric troubleshooting for a global audience.